Rising Leader Series: Week 9 - Spirit Oil

 “Is anyone among you sick?
 Then he must call for the elders of the church and they are to pray over him, anointing him with oil in the name of the Lord”-- James 5:14

 Whether it be our physical ailments or the demons that lurk in our souls, we all need healing.
-The Holy Spirit stands ready to anoint our wounds with healing balm.
-Spirit God honors the person we are beyond our hurts.
-We simply need to step forward in prayer; perhaps to admit our need to others in our community.
-Then the “elders of the church” will pray and anoint, in the name of the Lord.
-To take this step, to admit our woundedness, is an act of surrender and humility.
+Holy Spirit God stands ready to anoint our wounds with healing balm.
+And so we come to Him, acknowledging our need, and accepting the support of our community.
+We let the “elders of the church” pray and anoint, in the name of the Lord.
+To take this step, to admit our woundedness, is an act of humility.
 Are we ready to become poor in spirit, so that we may be anointed?

 The Bible also says that Spirit God anoints us in our roles as leaders, so that our leadership itself is consecrated in goodness: